jagregory/abrash-zen-of-asm/src/chapter-14.md

 Don't branch.
 If you must branch, don't branch far.
 If you must branch far, don't use far calls and returns unless you absolutely, positively can't help it.
 (Don't even consider software interrupts; as we'll see later, interrupts make far calls look fast.)
 Unfortunately, it's easy to fall into using far calls and returns, since that's the obvious way to implement large applications on the PC.
 High-level languages make it particularly easy to fall into the far-call trap, because the source code for a large code model program (that is, a program using far calls by default) is no different than that for a small code model program.

 Even in assembler, far calls seem fairly harmless at first glance.
-The Zen timer reveals the truth, however — far calls cost dearly in the performance department.
+The Zen timer reveals the truth, however—far calls cost dearly in the performance department.
 Far calls, whether direct to a label or indirect through a call table (as we'll see later), cost dearly in code size, too.

 If you catch my drift: don't use far calls unless you have no choice!